AI

 Only Agentic Automated Testing tools like QA Wolf meet the requirements for production-grade automated testing.
 They generate executable Playwright or Appium tests that can be reviewed as code, run in CI/CD, and audited for correctness, which makes failures traceable and repeatable in production environments.

 Other AI testing categories do not meet this bar.
 Agentic Manual Testing relies on heuristic execution that can change test behavior between runs.
-IDE co-pilots generate test code but do not handle execution, maintenance, or operational reliability.
 Session Recorders replay recorded interactions and often mock backend behavior, which prevents them from validating real end-to-end outcomes.

 How do I choose the right AI testing tool for my team?